 1st February 2019

 As a result of increased scrutiny towards tax compliance, the Revenue Commissioners, the Irish tax authority, have yielded a record €611 million last year from tax defaulters.
 This comes as the nation – which has often been cited as a tax haven, becomes far stricter in its compliance regulation after heavy international pressure to do so.
-The country has also been taking steps to modernise its tax collection systems, with big data and digital analytics now helping authorities collect lost revenue.
+The country is focusing on Irish Tax Compliance and taking steps to modernise its tax collection systems, with big data and digital analytics now helping authorities collect lost revenue.

 Despite this negative publicity, the country’s economy is booming, and presents a lot of opportunity for contractors, with the tech, life sciences and financial services sectors all flourishing.
 Ireland ranks sixth on the Index of Economic Freedom and fifth in the World Bank’s global GDP per capita tables.
 And with the latest reports from the European Commission predicting growth at 5.7% and 4.1% for 2018 and 2019, this doesn’t seem to be slowing.
 So what do contractors need to know about the Irish tax compliance crackdown?